Review: Hydra Camera App for 32 megapixel photos [Upd. Nov. '16]

 Hydra App has been released a while ago, but you know that I only write a review if I use the app myself regularly for a few months.
 Before I recommend and an app, I want to make sure it fits my workflow and the travel photography I do with an iPhone.

 When Hydra was released, the original reviews in the App Store were quite mixed.
 I think those reviews were the result of false expectations.
 Yes, Hydra app can shoot HDR and 32 megapixel photos with an iPhone, but only under certain conditions.
-It’s not a point and shoot camera app.
+Though Hydra is not a point and shoot camera app it made it on to the list of the camera apps I use regularely

 With Hydra you can: